wish311/ValhallaNodes/README.md

 Run the `valhalla_nodes.py` script.
 Select the node types and expansion you want, choose an output directory, and click **Run**.
 Lua files will be created in the selected directory.
 Copy them into your `World of Warcraft/_retail_/Interface/AddOns/GatherMate2_Data/` folder.

 ## Extending Map and Node IDs
 Map and node IDs are loaded from `map_ids.json` and `node_ids.json`.
-Edit these files to add new expansions or nodes.
+Edit these files to add new maps or nodes.
 Each file uses simple key/value pairs to map names to IDs.

+Expansions are mapped to lists of zone IDs using `expansions.json`.
+The GUI drop-down is populated from this file so you can easily add support for future content.

 ```json
 {